 For retouching skin, two primary used techniques are: dodging and burning, and frequency separation.
 Dodging and burning involves lightening or darkening pixels of the image, a method that is as old as the darkroom.
 Frequency separation involves splitting the visual data of the photograph into different frequencies, typically one layer as “high frequency” layer, that contains small details of the image such as skin texture, hair, lashes, etc., and a “low frequency” layer that contains underlying colors and tones.
 Some retouchers even take it further and split their images into more than two frequencies.

-The latter technique is often frowned upon, as it is very easy to misuse, to blur skin or cause a noticeable loss in texture and perceived quality of the retouch, especially for beginner retouchers.
+The latter technique is often frowned upon, as it is very easy to misuse, blur skin, or cause a noticeable loss in texture and perceived quality of the retouch, especially for beginner retouchers.
 That being said, a tool is a tool, and it is only as good as the artist’s ability to use it when appropriate and to achieve quality results.

 The following video tutorial by Julia Trotti is a wonderful starting point for those that wish to see frequency separation in action.
 For retouching images captured with sunlight as in the example image, or if you want to have a light-handed and “natural” look to your skin retouching, this tutorial will serve as a guide for accomplishing just that.